G4CENeiz/Kuliah/smt_6/internship_report/Internship Report.typ

 #pagebreak()

 = #upper("theoretical study") <content>

+This chapter provides the theoretical foundation for the technologies and methodologies employed during the internship.
+It delves into the principles of modern document generation, responsive web design, and software unit testing, specifically focusing on Typst for document creation, Tailwind CSS for front-end responsiveness, and Vitest with React Testing Library for robust component testing.

 == Document Generation with Typst <content>

+Document generation systems automate the creation of structured documents, ensuring consistency, accuracy, and efficiency, particularly for repetitive tasks like producing invoices or certificates @aalpha_document_2022.
+These systems typically involve templating mechanisms and data integration to populate predefined layouts.
+The advent of modern typesetting tools has enhanced the capabilities of such systems, offering greater flexibility and performance.

+Typst is a new markup-based typesetting system designed for technical writing and document creation, positioning itself as a contemporary alternative to traditional systems like LaTeX @typst_docs_latex.
+It distinguishes itself with a focus on ease of learning, a powerful yet intuitive markup language, and a fast, incremental compilation process @lovin_typst_2023.
+Unlike LaTeX's multi-pass compilation, Typst employs a four-phase compilation architecture—Parsing, Evaluation, Layout, and Export—facilitating rapid previews and efficient iteration @typst_architecture.
+Its functional programming paradigm allows for robust templating through custom functions and `set`/`show` rules, enabling a clear separation of content and presentation, which is crucial for generating consistent documents like invoices and certificates from structured data @typst_docs_formatting.

 == Responsive Web Design with Tailwind CSS <content>

+Responsive Web Design (RWD) is an approach to web development that aims to provide an optimal viewing experience—easy reading and navigation—across a wide range of devices, from desktops to mobile phones @udacity_responsive_2024.
+Key principles of RWD include fluid grids, flexible images, and media queries, which collectively allow a website's layout and content to adapt dynamically to different screen sizes and orientations @webflow_responsive_2023.
+Implementing RWD ensures accessibility and a consistent user experience regardless of the device used.

+Tailwind CSS is a utility-first CSS framework that expedites responsive web design by providing a comprehensive set of low-level utility classes directly within HTML markup @magnet_tailwind_2023.
+Instead of pre-designed components, developers compose UIs by applying these atomic classes, which can be combined to create complex designs.
+For responsiveness, Tailwind integrates a mobile-first breakpoint system (`sm`, `md`, `lg`, `xl`, etc.) that allows specific utility classes to be conditionally applied based on screen size, effectively enabling adaptive layouts @geekster_tailwind_responsive_2023.
+This utility-first approach, complemented by the ability to extract recurring patterns into reusable components using directives like `@apply` or `@layer components`, promotes a modular and highly customizable design architecture for responsive portals @tailwind_docs_custom_styles.

 == Unit Testing with Vitest and React Testing Library <content>

+Unit testing is a software testing method where individual units or components of a software application are tested in isolation to determine if they are fit for use @wikipedia_unit_testing.
+The primary goal is to validate that each unit of the software performs as designed, providing early detection of bugs and facilitating easier debugging.
+Key principles include testing small, isolated units, ensuring tests are fast, and making them deterministic @codefresh_unit_testing_2024.
+In the context of front-end development, unit testing is crucial for ensuring the reliability and functionality of individual UI components.

+Vitest is a modern, fast testing framework specifically designed for JavaScript and TypeScript projects, leveraging the performance benefits of Vite @incubyte_vitest_rtl_2023.
+It offers a Jest-compatible API, making it familiar to many developers, while providing faster execution and instant feedback through its hot module reloading capabilities during test development @teshome_vitest_rtl_2023.
+Vitest serves as the test runner and assertion library.
+Complementing Vitest, React Testing Library (RTL) is a lightweight utility library that focuses on testing React components in a way that closely resembles how users interact with the application @wieruch_vitest_rtl_2024.
+Instead of testing implementation details (like component internal state or methods), RTL encourages testing user flows and observable behavior, utilizing queries that prioritize accessibility attributes (e.g., `getByRole`, `getByLabelText`).
+This approach ensures that tests are robust, maintainable, and less prone to breaking due to refactors of internal component logic, thereby validating the functionality and user experience of React components @ignatovich_rtl_best_practices_2023.

 #pagebreak()